Skip to main content

 Lighting: Upgrading Musco lighting on Junkyard trail and adding new lights to Crescent and Smart Alec trails.
 Increasing operational terrain at night and enforcing MSLM’s reputation as the best night skiing option in Ontario for skiers and snowboarders!

 Public Health: Mount St Louis Moonstone is committed to the safety of its Employees and Guests.
-The resort recognizes its role in preventing the spread of COVID19 while in turn acknowledges the importance of sport; specifically skiing and snowboarding in supporting our Guest’s mental and physical health during the winter months.
-Currently, in STAGE3, the resort is working diligently with provincial/local governments along with public health officials to ensure a safe environment for skiers and snowboarders.
+The resort recognizes its role in preventing the spread of COVID19 while in turn acknowledging the importance of sport; specifically skiing and snowboarding in supporting our Guest’s mental and physical health during the winter months.
+Currently, in STAGE 3, the resort is working diligently with provincial/local governments along with public health officials to ensure a safe environment for skiers and snowboarders.
 The resort will inform guests of any operational changes, or newly developed safety protocols for the 2020/21 season on its website, mountstlouis.com noting that any situation can and will change during this pandemic and this information will be released closer to the start of ski and snowboard season.

 General Manager Robert Huter says, “Mount St. Louis Moonstone continues to be operated by a family of skiers…and we’re going through some big exciting changes but always to offer the best skiing and snowboarding in Ontario!
 My family is grateful that so many of you are excited to visit as our Guests this winter and we look forward to welcoming your families safely on the slopes this coming season.”